raaaimund/raaaimund.github.io/_posts/2019-05-07-aspnet-core-unit-testing-moq.md

 title:      Unit testing in ASP.NET Core with Moq and XUnit
 date:       2019-05-07 23:00:00
 author:     Raimund Rittnauer
-summary:    A simple example how to do unit testing in ASP.NET Core with Moq and XUnit
+description:    A simple example how to do unit testing in ASP.NET Core with Moq and XUnit
 categories: tech
 comments: true
 tags: